wharfkit/website/src/lib/docs/Antelope/Name.md

 }
 ```

-Instead of doing string comparisons in your code, its recommended you use the `equals` operator to check for equality.
+Instead of doing string comparisons in your code, it's recommended you use the `equals` operator to check for equality.

 ```ts
 const stringValue = "teamgreymass"